We are looking for a highly motivated, enthusiastic and dedicated individual to beresponsible for managing and leading our QSI accreditation program.

 The successful candidate needs to have good communication and leadership skills and they need to be able to develop and maintain the QSI culture within the department.
 Previous experience of QSI submissions is desirable but not essential, however the candidate will need to have a good understanding of QSI and the submission process.

-• Responsible for the co-ordination and clinical leadership of radiographic services within the designated department.
+Responsible for the image quality, education and clinical leadership of radiographic services within the radiology department.

 The Team provided radiological services to Health community, providing inpatient, outpatient and GP services to a broad spectrum of client/patient groups.
 This role will lead a designated department within radiology to ensure smooth running of the service and provide quality care to all our patients in line with the radiology vision.